Postgraduate master's loan

 How to apply

 You can apply online at:

 You can apply for the loan up to nine months after the start date of your course.
-If the course lasts two years or more, you can apply for the loan up to nine months after the start date of your second academic year.
+If the course lasts two years or more, you need to apply within 9 months of the first day of the last academic year of the course.